 Criminal Justice Up Close.
 From Jailhouse Lawyer to Law Student: The Story of Calvin Duncan

-Co-sponsored by Ethnic Studies, History, Office of Inclusion and Multicultural Engagement (IME), the Office of Diversity and Inclusion, and the Center for Community Engagement (CCE), and History.
+Co-sponsored by Ethnic Studies, Department of History, the Office of Inclusion and Multicultural Engagement, the Office of Diversity and Inclusion, and the Center for Community Engagement.